autoplot/documentation/javadoc/org/das2/util/LoggerManager.md

-# org.das2.util.LoggerManagerCentral place that keeps track of loggers.
-Note that both org.das.datum
+# org.das2.util.LoggerManager

- and org.das2.datum have this same class, which is there to avoid coupling between the packages.
+Central place that keeps track of loggers.
+Note that both org.das.datum and org.das2.datum have this same class, which is there to avoid coupling between the packages.

-LoggerManager( )
+# LoggerManager( )

 ***